-We estimate that the net proceeds to us of the sale of the common stock that we are offering will be approximately \$58.9 million, assuming an initial public offering price of \$10.00 per share, which is the midpoint of the range listed on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses that we must pay.
+We estimate that the net proceeds to us of the sale of the common stock that we are offering will be approximately \$46.8 million, based on the initial public offering price of \$8.00 per share and after deducting estimated underwriting discounts and commissions and estimated offering expenses that we must pay.
 We will not receive any of the proceeds of the sale of shares of common stock by the selling stockholders.